odewahn/gpt-level-classifier/README.md

 Response: `No. Bash shell scripting is an advanced topic because it requires knowledge of the Linux command line.`

-While a human evaluator might not always have the same answer, applied in large enough quantities something like this should provide a meaningful accuracy measurment.
+While a human evaluator might not always have the same answer, applied in large enough quantities something like this should provide a meaningful accuracy measurement.

 To do this we'd generate a sample of size `N`, use GPT-3 to evaluate the results to find `f`, and then compute the accuracy as described previously.
-Since it's entirely automated, we could repeat this process however many times we need to get a reasonable meaure of the overall accuracy.
-(It's worth noting that this process could also measure the quality for any of our classification system, such as topic assignments.)
+Since it's entirely automated, we could repeat this process however many times we need to get a reasonable measure of the overall accuracy.
+(It's worth noting that this process could also measure the quality of any of our classification systems, such as topic assignments.)

 Taking this idea further, you could imagine a process where you use GPT-3 to suggest improvements to the prompt itself.
 For example: